dougeby/IntuneDocs/intune/shared-user-device-settings-windows.md

 # Windows 10 and later settings to manage shared devices using Intune

-Windows 10 and later devices, such as the Microsoft Surface, can be used by multiple users.
+Windows 10 and later devices, such as the Microsoft Surface, can be used by many users.
 Devices that have multiple users are called shared devices, and are a part of mobile device management (MDM) solutions.

-Using Microsoft Intune, users can sign in to these shared devices with a guest account.
+Using Microsoft Intune, end-users can sign in to these shared devices with a guest account.
 As they use the device, they only get access to features you allow.
-As the Intune administrator, you can configure access, choose when accounts are deleted, control power management settings, and more for your shared Windows 10 devices.
+As the Intune administrator, you configure access, choose when accounts are deleted, control power management settings, and more for your shared Windows 10 devices.

-This article lists and describes the settings you use in a Windows 10 and later device configuration profile.
-When the profile is created in Intune, you then deploy or assign the profile to device groups in your organization.
-You can also assign this profile to a device group with mixed device types and OS versions.
+This article lists and describes the settings you use in a Windows 10 (and later) device configuration profile.
+When the profile is created in Intune, you deploy or assign the profile to device groups in your organization.
+You can also assign this profile to device groups with mixed device types and OS versions.

-For more information on this feature, see [Control access, accounts, and power features on shared PC or multi-user devices](shared-user-device-settings.md).
+For more information on this feature in Intune, see [Control access, accounts, and power features on shared PC or multi-user devices](shared-user-device-settings.md).
+For more information on the Windows CSP, see [SharedPC CSP](https://docs.microsoft.com/windows/client-management/mdm/sharedpc-csp).

 ## Before your begin